 During Gongyo, apart from chanting Nam Myoho Renge Kyo, we also recite two chapters from the Lotus Sutra, Chapter 2 Expedient Means (Hoben) and Chapter 16 The Life Span of the Thus Come One (Juryo).
-Both chapters are recited in Japanese, so unless you are fluent, the meaning may be lost.
+Both chapters are recited in Chinese, so unless you are fluent, the meaning may be lost.
 I believe that it is important to understand what I am reciting.
 So the following is an English translation in order that the true meaning can be understood.

 Niji seson.
 Ju sanmai.
 Anjo ni ki.
 Go shari-hotsu.
 Sho-but chi-e.
 Jinjin muryo.
 Go chi-e mon.
 Nange nannyu.
 Issai shomon.
 Hyaku-shi-butsu.
 Sho fu no chi.